keyurgit45/Autozoom/README.md

 ## Description

 QR Code Autozoom is a Flutter application that addresses the challenge of intelligent autozoom in the camera.
-Inspired by the problem statement, our app enables users to take pictures of objects, specifically focusing on scenarios like capturing images of dogs or cats.
-The app utilizes machine learning models to intelligently autozoom to the right size, ensuring that the object in view is captured with optimal clarity.
+Inspired by the problem statement, the app enables users to take pictures of objects, specifically focusing on scenarios like capturing images of dogs or cats.
+In this app, I have used a QR code detection model inspired by Google Pay's autozoom feature.
+The app utilizes the Ultralytics YOLO v8 model to intelligently autozoom to the right size, ensuring that the object in view is captured with optimal clarity.

 ## Motivation